Input CSS

 What about vendor prefixes?

-Vendor prefixes like -webkit-, -moz-, and -ms- are technically non-standard but widely used.
+Vendor prefixes like -webkit-, -moz-, and -ms- are technically non-standard but widely used per MDN vendor prefix documentation.
 Most validators flag them as warnings, not errors.
-They're fine to use when needed for browser compatibility.
+They're fine for CSS browser compatibility.

 Can I validate SCSS or SASS?